Joaos3092/Genetic-data-analysis/README.md

 In recent years i have had the privilege of working on one of the largest genetic data sets to date.
 I would like to leave here some of the tips and tricks i learned during this project.
 This repository consists in a series of Jupyter notebooks, each exploring some method or applications i found particularly useful.

-[NBviewer](https://nbviewer.jupyter.org/) supports the 2D images produced in the scripts.
+[NBviewer](https://nbviewer.jupyter.org/) supports the 2D images produced in the scripts (copy-paste the url of a notebook onto the tab provided).

 Not interactive plots however..